josefmonje/html-css-and-basic-bootstrap/chapter3.md

   // I'm an anonymous function
 }

-var f = func         // the funcion definition is assigned to the variable var f = func()       // contains values returned from func() var f = func() {}    // assigns a function var f = func(args) { // returns arguments passed to it return args
+var f = func()       // contains values returned from func() var f = func() {}    // assigns a function var f = func(args) { // assigns a function returns arguments passed to it return args
 }

-f()                  // calls the function
+var f = func         // the function definition is assigned f()                  // calls the function
 ```
 > *Variable assignment and functions*